macanv/BERT-BiLSTM-CRF-NER/README.md

 Try to implement NER work based on google's BERT code and BiLSTM-CRF network!
+This project may be more close to process Chinese data. but other language only need Modify a small amount of code.

 ## How to train
 #### 1. Download BERT chinese model :